-The public exhibition period for the Hill End Historic Site Draft Plan of Management has been extended until 1 February 2021.
+The public exhibition period for the Hill End Historic Site Draft Plan of Management closed 1 February 2021.

 Once adopted, this plan of management will replace the statement of management intent, which was approved in 2014.
 Public exhibition of the draft plan provides members of the community with the opportunity to have a say in the management directions for the park.

 The draft plan is accompanied by the Hill End Historic Site Draft Planning Considerations document.
 It is recommended that readers of the plan refer to the planning considerations document for detailed explanations of the parks' values and management considerations.

 The park is in the Central Tablelands region of New South Wales.
-Key issues addressed in this plan include:
+Key issues addressed in this plan included: